ppy/osu-wiki/wiki/Tournaments/CH/CHM_1/en.md

    - The loser of the `!roll` gets the opposite by default.
    - This rule does not apply in the Qualifier lobbies.
 2. Each player has to ban **one beatmap** (in the Swiss round) or **two beatmaps** (in the knock-out stage) from the corresponding mappool.
 These beatmaps will not be allowed to be picked by any player during the entire match.
    - Each player may not ban two beatmaps from the same mod pool, except from the NoMod pool.
-For example, banning NM1 and NM2 is allowed; banning NM1 and HD1 is allowed; banning HD1 and HD2, however, is *not* allowed.
+For example, banning NM1 and NM2 is allowed, banning NM1 and HD1 is allowed, but banning HD1 and HD2 is *not* allowed.
    - Banning does not apply in the Qualifier lobbies.
 3. Each player is free to select one warm-up beatmap.
 Picking beatmaps with questionable content is prohibited.
    - Warm-ups do not apply in the Qualifier lobbies.